microsoft/MoveBox-for-Microsoft-Rocketbox/README.md

 FOR AZURE KINECT
 #### 1) First get the latest nuget packages of libraries:

-Open the sample_unity_bodytracking project in Unity.
+Open the MoveBox project in Unity.
-Open the Visual Studio Solution associated with this project.
+Open the Visual Studio Solution associated with this project "MoveBox4Rocketbox.sln".
 If there is no Visual Studio Solution yet you can make one by opening the Unity Editor and selecting one of the csharp files in the project and opening it for editing.
 You may also need to set the preferences->External Tools to Visual Studio